Why Birmingham, and why an anchor

 Why Birmingham hallmarks dominate UK gold jewellery

 The Jewellery Quarter in Birmingham, roughly the square mile north-west of the city centre around Vyse Street and Warstone Lane, has been the heart of the British jewellery trade since the late 18th century.
-At its peak in the early 20th century, the area employed tens of thousands of jewellers, casters, polishers, mounters and setters.
+At its peak just before the First World War the area employed around 30,000 people across hundreds of small workshops: jewellers, casters, polishers, mounters, setters, engravers and chain-makers, often with several trades sharing a single terraced building.
 A very large share of the gold wedding bands, signet rings, chains, lockets, charms and earrings sold in the UK in the 20th century were made in Birmingham, and therefore hallmarked with the Birmingham anchor.

 For a charity shop this is a simple statistical fact: pick up a 9ct gold chain from a UK donation pile, and the assay-office mark is far more likely to be a Birmingham anchor than a London leopard, a Sheffield rose or an Edinburgh castle.
 A shop in any part of the UK, not just the Midlands, will see this pattern.
 It does not change the metal value of the piece.
 It is helpful context for a volunteer learning to recognise the four offices.